11 Reasons You Don't Want to Retire in Florida

 Do you really want to join the graying crowd that made Woodstock a thing?
 Face it, your riff to retire in Florida isn’t solely yours.
 Look at the numbers and consider what you’ll be facing in the coming years.

-Florida’s estimated population of nearly 21 million includes some 4.2 million residents 65 and older.
-That’s up from 3.3 million seniors in the 2010 U.S. Census.
-By 2030, the number of seniors in the Sunshine State is expected to crack 6 million.
+Florida’s estimated population of over 22.5 million includes some 4.8 million residents 65 and older.
+And by 2030, the number of seniors in the Sunshine State is expected to crack 6 million.
 That’s a lot of tricked-out golf carts.
-Other popular retirement states in the Southeast – Georgia, Alabama, the Carolinas – all skew much younger than Florida.
+Other popular retirement states in the Southeast — Georgia, Alabama, the Carolinas — all skew much younger than Florida.

 It’s common knowledge that Florida has a lot of alligators.
 There are also invasive Burmese pythons, green iguanas and herpes-carrying wild monkeys.
 Then there are the rats: Rats on the beach, rats in palm trees and rats on your roof.
 Molly Elliott, who lives in Fort Myers Beach, said beach rats were a big adjustment for her, as was the expense of keeping them out of her house.
-She pays $300 a year for rodent control.
+At one point she was paying as much as $300 a year for rodent control.

 A big whoop to many Florida transplants is there’s no state income tax – including no income tax on Social Security benefits, pensions and other retirement income – if you can establish residency in Florida.
 Score one for the Sunshine State.

-Let’s put this right up front: Florida earned three spots on the list of the top 10 sweatiest cities in the U.S. Tampa and Miami were No. 1 and No. 2.
-Orlando came in at No. 5.
-If you think it’s just those cities in Florida that are sweaty, you’re kidding yourself.
+Let’s put this right up front: Florida earned four spots on the list of the top 10 sweatiest cities in the U.S., but if you think it’s just those cities in Florida that are sweaty, you’re kidding yourself.

 However, your actual retirement location goes hand in hand with your degree of perspiration.
-You’re at risk of breaking a sweat year round in South Florida, where even in the dead of winter temperatures can crack 80 degrees.
+You’re at risk of breaking a sweat year-round in South Florida, where even in the dead of winter temperatures can crack 80 degrees.
 But the farther north you travel, the more temperate the climate becomes.
-Yes, summers are hot, but expect winter temps to fall below freezing in parts of northern Florida.
-And in places like Pensacola, Tallahassee and Jacksonville, it even snows.
+Yes, summers are hot, but winter temps can fall below freezing in parts of northern Florida.

 Naturally, you’ll want a swimming pool to beat the Florida heat.
 Plus, imagine the joy of watching your grandkids splash around under the lanai.
 And while you’re at it, you’ll want an attached spa to soak those aging muscles.

-Just be prepared to pay a pretty penny to keep your pool up and running year round.
-It costs $177 a week, on average, to maintain a standard 14-by-28-foot pool.
-You’ll also spend hundreds – even thousands – of dollars on routine repairs to torn liners and leaky plumbing.
-And if you want your water heated, expect to shell out anywhere from $100 to $600 a month to run a pool heater.
-Total annual pool costs: $3,000 to $5,000, including maintenance, repairs, electricity, and water.
+Just be prepared to pay a pretty penny to keep your pool up and running year-round.
+It costs 80 to $150 for a weekly or bi-weekly cleaning service, on average, to maintain a standard above-ground pool.
+You’ll also spend hundreds — even thousands — of dollars on routine repairs to torn liners and leaky plumbing.
+And if you want your water heated in the winter, expect to shell out anywhere from $1,000 to $10,000 to install a pool heater.

 Many boomers who grew up in the ‘60s and ‘70s grooved at the beach, slathering on baby oil to enhance the tan.
 SPF?
 Who knew?
 And those same boomers, now aging, are eager for the tropical Florida sunshine.
 But consider the dark side: Too much sun causes premature wrinkling, uneven skin coloring and worse.